February 13, 2024

 - Advocating about the climate crisis – how to engage elected officials and opinion formers

 Many National Trusts are already doing amazing work to raise awareness of climate change and its impacts on nature, infrastructure and livelihoods.
-They are sensitising communities to issues such as food security, sea level rise, habitat destruction, invasive species, water usage and the condition of rivers and wetlands.
+They are engaging people with issues such as food security, sea level rise, habitat destruction, invasive species, water usage and the condition of rivers and wetlands.

-INTO members are embarking on new initiatives to address the climate crisis, some of which may not have been envisaged as part of their original purpose but which are really vital today: planting schemes – trees, mangroves and bushland; the development of solar and wind energy schemes or water storage in Australia; efforts to reduce waste; the Cayman Island National Trust’s carbon offsetting scheme; sourcing sustainable products to sell in Indian museum shops … the list goes on!
+INTO members are embarking on new initiatives to address the climate crisis, some of which may not have been envisaged as part of their original purpose but which are really vital today: planting schemes – trees, mangroves and bushland; the development of solar and wind energy schemes; efforts to reduce waste; carbon offsetting schemes; sourcing sustainable products to sell in museum shops… the list goes on!

-What is clear is that INTO members want to become even better at telling compelling stories about their amazing work to mitigate, adapt and educate about climate change.
-Stories we can tell our staff and volunteers, the public, and policy makers and politicians.
+What is clear, is that INTO members want to become even better at telling compelling stories about their work to mitigate, adapt and educate about climate change.
+Stories we can tell our staff and volunteers, the public, policy makers and politicians.
 And we want to collect and present data that back up these narratives and create really powerful campaigns and advocacy cases.